ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

   }
 });

-// now that we are listening for the 'hello' event, we'll emit the event, once with data, and once without data. eventEmitter.emit('hello', {name: 'Mike'}); // logs 'Hello Mike' eventEmitter.emit('hello'); // logs 'Hello world'
+// now that we are listening for the 'hello' event, we'll emit the event, once with data, and once without data eventEmitter.emit('hello', {name: 'Mike'}); // logs 'Hello Mike' eventEmitter.emit('hello'); // logs 'Hello world'
 ```